 Grasshoppers have several natural enemies including birds, rodents, spiders, skunks, several species of flies and horsehair worms.
 Horsehair worms are long and whitish and live inside a grasshopper.
 As they feed on their living host, they cause sterility in female grasshoppers.
 When the worms complete their growth inside the grasshopper, they kill the insect by forcing their way through the body wall.
 Grasshoppers ingest hair worms when they eat leaves where hair worm females have laid eggs.

 There are several insecticides that control grasshoppers.
-Carbaryl, sold as Sevin, and Malathion can be used as a spray.
-A granular formulation of Sevin can also be used as a bait.
+Insecticides including the active ingredients Carbaryl, sold as Sevin, and Malathion can be used as a spray.
+A granular formulation of Carbaryl Sevin can also be used as a bait.
 A microbial insecticide called Nosema locustae is sold under various trade names for grasshopper control.
 This is a protozoan disease that occurs naturally among grasshoppers and has been commercialized by mass production under laboratory conditions.

 For "Horsehair worms" refer to message number 1453.